tweag/nickel/RELEASING.md

    team](https://github.com/orgs/nickel-lang/teams/core), and have a `crates.io`
    API key saved locally on your machine (normally via `cargo login`).
 For help with this, contact the Nickel maintainers.
-3. Actually release `nickel-lang-core`, `nickel-lang-cli` and `nickel-lang-lsp` (in that order, as the cli and the lsp depend on core) on crates.io:
+4. Actually release `nickel-lang-core`, `nickel-lang-cli` and `nickel-lang-lsp` (in that order, as the cli and the lsp depend on core) on crates.io:
    `cargo publish -p <crate-to-publish>`
-4. Ditch the potential changes made to the cargo manifests at step 1. by dropping the corresponding commit.
+5. Ditch the potential changes made to the cargo manifests at step 1. and 2. by dropping the corresponding commit.

 ### Release on GitHub